 - 3. The procedures TRCC will use to immediately notify the campus community upon the confirmation of an emergency are listed in the Public Information Notifications. - 4.
 The content of the notification will be determined by the individual issuing the notification. - 5.
 The Dean of Administration will update the college's hallway monitors.
 Broadcast messages over the college phones may be made by any of the employees listed above as well as all employees trained to work in the Information Desk.
-The Dean of Academics and marketing staff would manage media notifications, television, radio, etc. Any authorized employee, or security guard, would put notices on college doors or bulletin boards - if time allowed and doing so would not endanger the guards or employees.
-Only the following employees are authorized to send notifications out via myCommNet Alert, which includes text, voice & email messages to the entire TRCC population, beacons and desktop software :
+The Dean of Administration or the Associate Dean of Campus Operations and marketing staff would manage media notifications, television, radio, etc. Any authorized employee, or security guard, would put notices on college doors or bulletin boards if time allowed and doing so would not endanger the guards or employees.
+Only the following employees are authorized to send notifications out via myCommNet Alert, which includes text, voice & email messages to the entire TRCC population, beacons and desktop software: